William Lofland Dudley: Tobacco smoke

 Dudley was credited with discovering that a toxic component of tobacco smoke is carbon monoxide (which poisons the blood by interfering with oxygen's ability to bind to hemoglobin).
 Dudley rejected the popularly held opinion that cigarette smoke was harmful due to the adulteration of the tobacco, e. g. with opium.
 His experiments showed the toxic agent to be carbon monoxide, resulting alike from cigarette, pipe, or cigar.

 X-rays

 Dudley was one of the first to publish the physiological effects of X-rays along with fellow Vanderbilt professor John Daniel.
 A child who had been shot in the head was brought to the Vanderbilt laboratory in 1896.
 Before trying to find the bullet an experiment was attempted, for which Dudley "with his characteristic devotion to science" volunteered.
 Daniel reported that 21 days after taking a picture of Dudley's skull (with an exposure time of one hour), he noticed a bald spot 2 in in diameter on the part of his head nearest the X-ray tube.
-His discovery prompted physicians to experiment with x-radiation as a method for hair removal - a method that became popular in the early 20th century, and was soon adopted by commercial practitioners (ie salon owners) as well.
+His discovery prompted physicians to experiment with x-radiation as a method for hair removal - a method that became popular in the early 20th century, and was soon adopted by commercial practitioners (i.e. salon owners) as well.